Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Introduction

 \section{Introduction}

-To both function field of an algebraic curve over an finite field and a number field one can associate its ring of adeles which is locally compact, Pontryagin self-dual abelian group.
-It is the restricted direct product of all the completions of the base field.
-In his PhD thesis, John Tate used Fourier analysis on adelic rings of number fields to prove analytic continuation and functional equation for Hecke's zeta functions.
-Another important result appearing in that work is the Riemann-Roch theorem which is a direct consequence of the Poisson summation formula for the ring of adeles.
+Tate's {Fourier analysis on Number Fields and Hecke's zeta function}, preceded by work of Iwasawa (\cite{Iwasawa},\cite{Iwasawa_2019}), showed that adelic language can be extremely useful.
+Even though \cite{tate} only considers number fields, to both the function field of an algebraic curve over a finite field and a number field one can associate its ring of adeles which is locally compact, Pontryagin self-dual abelian group.
+It is the restricted direct product of all the completions of the field.
+In his PhD thesis \cite{tate}, John Tate used Fourier analysis on adelic rings of number fields to prove analytic continuation and functional equation for Dedekind zeta functions.
+Another important result appearing in that work is the Riemann-Roch theorem obtained as a direct consequence of the Poisson summation formula for the ring of adeles.
 One can see that this method allows us to obtain uniformly both the case of a (completed) spectrum of a number field and a proper algebraic curve over a finite field (\cite[Chapter 7.2]{fourier}, \cite[Proposition 1]{schoof}.
-It is surprising if one realises that in the geometric case the Euler characteristic is just an alternating sum of the dimensions of the cohomology groups viewed as vector spaces over the field of definition whereas in the arithmetic case it is a covolume of an an appropriate lattice.
-In spite of that, Fourier analysis on rings of adeles miraculously provides us with the point of view from which the geometric and the arithmetic case look the same.
-One has to keep in mind that this analogy triggered the development of geometric approach to problems of number theory.
-As geometric counterparts of some of the most fundamental open problems in number theory are solved, deepening the understanding of the geometric-arithmetic analogy is of utmost importance (see \cite{bsd},\cite{weil}).
+It is fascinating as in the geometric case the Euler characteristic is just an alternating sum of the dimensions of the cohomology groups viewed as vector spaces over the field of definition whereas in the arithmetic case it is a covolume of an appropriate lattice.
+In spite of that, harmonic analysis on rings of adeles miraculously provides us with the point of view from which both the geometric and the arithmetic case look the same.
+The analogy between number fields and function fields is one of the most important aspects of modern number theory.
+In particular, it triggered the development of geometric methods in number theory.
+As geometric counterparts of some of the most fundamental open problems in number theory are solved (see \cite{bsd},\cite{weil}), deepening the understanding of the geometric-arithmetic analogy is of utmost importance.

-This work revisits the global (adelic) Fourier analysis approach to geometry of one-dimensional global fields.
-We write the Euler characteristic for a given divisor can be obtained as a single integral of the associated eigenfunction of the adelic Fourier transform.
-With this approach it is easy to see that the Riemann-Roch theorem holds.
-Serre's duality can be obtained via Fourier transform correspondences.